Royals vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ronald Acuna Jr. and Bobby Witt Jr. will look to continue their recent offensive production when the Atlanta Braves and Kansas City Royals square off at Kauffman Stadium on Saturday, at 4:10 PM ET.
+The Atlanta Braves and Sean Murphy head into the final of a three-game series against Vinnie Pasquantino and the Kansas City Royals on Sunday at Kauffman Stadium.

-The favored Braves have -145 moneyline odds against the underdog Royals, who are listed at +120.
-The matchup's over/under has been set at 9 runs.
+The Braves are favored in this one, at -160, while the underdog Royals have +135 odds to upset.
+The total for the matchup has been set at 9 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.